Director, Office of Research Ethics and Integrity

 University Academic Board is responsible for approving the QUT Code of Conduct for Research on delegated authority of Council (Appendix 3).

-The Deputy Vice-Chancellor (Research and Commercialisation) is responsible for:
+The Deputy Vice-Chancellor and Vice-President (Research and Innovation) is responsible for:

 - the implementation of the QUT Code of Conduct for Research, including the provision of training to researchers on its requirements